bbauska/Coursera-Bootstrap/readme.md

 Then install the Grunt locally.

-Once you have completed those two steps, the next step is to go to our project and then create a new file, and we\'ll name it as Gruntfile.js.
+Once you have completed those two steps, the next step is to go to our project and then create a new file, and we&apos;ll name it as Gruntfile.js.

-Inside this Gruntfile.js, we\'ll set up the code for configuring our Grunt tasks.
+Inside this Gruntfile.js, we&apos;ll set up the code for configuring our Grunt tasks.

-In this file, the first step is to add \'use strict\' meaning, \'use strict\' JavaScript code.
+In this file, the first step is to add &apos;use strict&apos; meaning, &apos;use strict&apos; JavaScript code.

 Then you say module.exports = function (grunt).